enderphan94/PythonProject/README.md

 Developed by Ender Phan and Kustas Kurval.

-This project is served for Python Subject conducted by Lectuerer.
+This project is served for Python Subject conducted by Lecturer.
 Lauri Vosandi- Estonian IT College.